itsgeniuS/itsgeniuS.github.io/README.md

-# coffercoderweb.github.io
+# itsgeniuS.github.io
-a sample portfolio website
+My portfolio website, where you can find all information about me!
+Thanks for visiting!